klange/bim/README.md

 Bim is a terminal text editor with syntax highlighting.

-Inspired by Vim and featuring similar mode-based editing, Bim was originally written for ToaruOS, but should work on most Unix-like operating systems with minimal modification.
+Inspired by Vim and featuring similar mode-based editing, Bim was originally written for ToaruOS, but it has also been tested in Linux, Sortix, FreeBSD, and macOS.

 ## Goals / Purpose

 Bim does not seek to improve or replace vim, or any other text editor.
 Its goal is to provide ToaruOS-NIH - a hobby operating system built completely from scratch - with a featureful editor.
-The ability to build and run Bim on other platform is a secondary feature.
+The ability to build and run Bim on other platforms is a secondary feature.

 ## Features